How to Clone Your OS Hard Drive in Linux to Use with a Different Computer

 Partition table configuration

 Finally, choose what you want the computer to do when the cloning finishes.
-Selecting “Choose” will just prompt you when it is done, allowing you to power off the machine manually.
+Selecting “Choose” will just prompt you when it is done.
+This allows you to power off the machine manually and safely unplug the old drive.

 Post cloning power options